 Do I have the extra cash?
 Look at your cash flow to see if you're in a financial position to even consider paying more than the scheduled amount.
 That should be relatively easy.
 Once you’ve figured it out, you need to ask yourself a tougher question:

 Should I pay off my mortgage or invest?
 Being debt free is obviously desirable, but if you expect to earn a higher rate of return on the investment than you are paying in interest on the loan, it may make more sense to invest the extra cash instead.
 If you get a 6% return on an investment and your mortgage is 5%, you’re better off investing the money (with that 1% spread).
-And don’t forget, for loans lower than $750,000, you can deduct the interest payments on your tax return, plus you can grandfather in deductions from previous years.
+And don't forget, for loans lower than $750,000, you can deduct the interest payments on your tax return, plus you can also use deductions from previous years.
 This generous tax break will effectively lower your rate of interest.

-Mortgage rates remain at historic lows.
-If you took one out in the last few years, you may be paying as little as 4%, maybe even less.
-The problem is, how can you guarantee a 6% rate of return?
 While your fixed mortgage interest rate is set in stone, your investment returns are not.
 Investing in something fixed like a Certificate of Deposit (CD) wouldn’t guarantee a very high rate of return; you would need to put the money into stocks, where the rate will fluctuate from year to year.
 1

 If your mortgage has an interest rate that is higher than what you reasonably expect to earn on an investment, you may think about paying some down by making an extra payment or two each year.
 Or, you may consider refinancing—getting a new mortgage to replace the original—while interest rates are low, giving you the opportunity to get a better deal.
 However, the fees and penalties may not be worth it.
 Run the numbers by your financial advisor.